 About me

 I am a PhD researcher in Machine Learning at Imperial College London supervised by Mark van der Wilk.
-I am currently also a visiting student at the University of Oxford.
+I am also a visiting student at the University of Oxford.
 Previously, I worked as a research scientist at Babylon Health.

 Research